benbalter/benbalter.github.com/_posts/2015-09-09-blog-style-tests.md

 I've written in the past about how you should treat [prose with the same respect that developers treat code](http://ben.balter.com/2013/09/16/treat-data-as-code/) and how [collaborative content allows you to bring the concept of continuous integration to your writing](http://ben.balter.com/2015/05/22/test-your-prose/).
 Having reviewed just about every blog post to grace the GitHub blog over the past few years, I'd like to show a bit of how we leverage automated testing at GitHub to empower developers to write [less-corporate blog posts](http://ben.balter.com/2015/07/20/write-corporate-blog-posts-as-a-human/).

-Take this marketing speak as an example of a proposed blog post:
+Take this marketing speak as an example of a blog post a developer might propose:

 > Today, after months of effort, we're excited to announce our new wiz-bang feature...

-There's a few, machine-detectable improvements we can easily call out without any human intervention.
+Whereas traditionally a member of your company's marketing, copy, or editorial team may have needed to take the time to manually review the post before the author could get any feedback (a blocking and time-consuming operation), there are many machine-detectable improvements that an automated process can easily call out without requiring delay or human intervention, unblocking both the author and the editor.

+Let's take a look at a few examples and how you might implement them:

 ### Don't use the word today

-The first issue I'd call out if I were reviewing the post is that [it starts with the word "today"](http://ben.balter.com/2015/07/20/write-corporate-blog-posts-as-a-human/#dont-use-the-word-today).
+If I were reviewing the post, the first issue I'd call out is that [it starts with the word "today"](http://ben.balter.com/2015/07/20/write-corporate-blog-posts-as-a-human/#dont-use-the-word-today).

 > In practicality, when launching something new, the word "today" often takes the place of more valuable information, like how to actually use the darn thing.
 When you leave out "today", you're forced to actually describe what's changed.

+Sure it takes 10 seconds for a human to see if a post begins with "today", but multiply that by hundreds of proposed posts each year, and you've engineered a process with a sizable human resources commitment, one that could be more efficiently outsourced to a machine.

-Testing for this is relatively straightforward.
+Testing for use of the word "today" is relatively straightforward.
 You could use a test suite from just about any language, but since GitHub is primarily a Ruby shop, let's use Minitest as an example (with some plumbing left out for simplicity):

 {% highlight ruby %}
 class TodayTest < Blog::Test